levib14/Hackpack-ir-turret-chaos-/README.md

 # Hackpack-ir-turret-chaos-
-full code for IR turret with added changes/modes in "Turret-mod-code" Instructions below:
+full code for IR turret with added changes/modes in "Turret-mod-code".
+And mode activation instructions below:

 Mode	Activation	Description